remy/remysharp.com/public/blog/auto-populating-select-boxes-using-jquery-ajax.md

 <p>The enclosing square brackets denotes an array and each element is separated by a comma.</p>

 <p>Within the array are three objects.
-If youâ€™re familiar with PHP or Perl, you can basically treat these as hashes.
-The objects have keys (in this case two keys, one called â€˜optionValueâ€™ and one called â€˜optionDisplayâ€™), and values.
-Note that keys donâ€™t need to be wrapped in quotes (though in some cases you will need them sometimes).</p>
+If you're familiar with PHP or Perl, you can basically treat these as hashes.
+The objects have keys (in this case two keys, one called â€˜optionValue' and one called â€˜optionDisplay'), and values.
+Note that keys don't need to be wrapped in quotes (though in some cases you will need them sometimes).</p>

 <p>There are two ways which we can get the data out of this structure (assuming j is the structure):</p>